t-nosewicz/meeting-system-spring/README.md

 ![3 3 interactions between modules](https://github.com/user-attachments/assets/74d7b249-3dbf-478a-aa60-98b81aca2f7d)

-'groups' and 'group proposals': no circular depenency but too much communication.
+'groups' and 'group proposals': no circular dependency but too much communication.
 We can merge them.
-Later on the unit tests will show if that was a good decision(if unit tests of a module are too complicated, it usually means that the module is too big and it should be split).
+Later on the unit tests will show if that was a good decision(if unit tests of a module are too complicated, it usually means that the module is too big, and it should be split).

 ![3 4 interactions between modules](https://github.com/user-attachments/assets/e5e7ea7e-2ab3-47bc-a524-ee41760e495d)